flor14/cryptocurrencyeda/README.md

 A package to analyze historical cryptocurrency prices and performance

+There are existing Python libraries to access information of cryptocurrency such as [cryptocompare](https://github.com/lagerfeuer/cryptocompare) and [cryptofeed](https://github.com/bmoscon/cryptofeed).
+There are also existing Python libraries to visualize financial data such as [mplfinance](https://github.com/matplotlib/mplfinance).
+Therefore, here we want to build a simple and integrated Python library for accessing, analyzing, and visualizing cryptocurrency.

 ## Function Included

 There are four functions that are included in this python package.